 These numbers are fairly close to the slope and intercept we indicated when creating the model.
 However, because of the random noise, they are only approximations.

 Finally, we can use the model to make predictions on feature values.
-Here, we do this using the same data used to fit the model: the array of features, X. We capture the output of this as a variable, y_pred: This is very similar to our previous case, only here we put the output of the .predict method into a variable.
+Here, we do this using the same data used to fit the model: the array of features, X. We capture the output of this as a variable, y_pred.
+This is very similar to the example shown in Figure 2.8, only here we are making predictions on the same data used to fit the model (previously we made predictions on different data) and here we put the output of the .predict method into a variable.

 Run this code to make predictions: